 I’ve been equally fascinated by the absence of images of the penis in film.
-Cinema is littered with female nudity, including genital nudity, yet the penis very rarely creeps into the frame other than in porn.
-I read an IMDb review of a film once (I forget the film, I think it had Dennis Hopper in it) where a female reviewer was scathing of a shot of full-on male nudity.
+Cinema is littered with female nudity, including genital nudity.
+Yet the penis rarely creeps into the frame other than in porn (and European arthouse films).
+I read an IMDb review of a film once.
+I forget the film, I think it had Dennis Hopper in it.
+A female reviewer was scathing of a shot of full-on male nudity.
 The reviewer was clearly emotionally triggered by the image of the penis.

 And of course many statues and carvings depicting penises have over the centuries been ignominiously covered with fig leaves or defaced, like this poor guy.

 These three jigsaw pieces jostled in my head until the light went on.

 In a blog titled The Alien inside us, I recently wrote about what I term the ‘lower masculine victimizer’, a piece of psychological programming we all carry which is the unavoidable outcome of a patriarchal social structure:

 “Generally thought of as the dominion of men over women, patriarchy is more accurately the dominion of the (masculine) victimizer over the (feminine) victim… the history of civilization is actually the history of victimization—right up to today.
 Regardless of gender, whenever we try to enforce or coerce to achieve our wants, our victimizer energy is in play.